Top 10 Cheapest New Electric Cars in Canada 2024

 by Stephanie Wallcraft

 Whatever your reason for seeking out an electric car, you’ll find there are options out there to suit a wide range of needs and budgets.
-As with all vehicles today, though, pricing in electric vehicles has gone up over the past couple of years, especially in light of the changes to the federal government’s iZEV rebate program.
+As with all vehicles today, though, pricing in electric vehicles has gone up over the past couple of years, especially in light of the changes to the federal government’s iZEV rebate program, as have charging costs if you’re not able to charge at home.
 On top of that, residents of some provinces and territories qualify for additional rebates.
 See the FAQs at the bottom of this page for more details on changes to the iZEV rebate program and rebates from certain provinces and territories.

 As a result of these changes, automakers have been able to increase their base prices to levels that provide them a greater profit margin.
 As a result, popular models like the Hyundai Ioniq 5, Kia EV6, and Ford Mustang Mach-E have dropped off this list for 2024.
 Luxury vehicles such as the new line of electric vehicles from Mercedes-Benz, Audi, and Volvo are also priced too high to qualify.